alexgt1/alexgt1.github.io/_sections/section_4.md

 ---

 Today I began working with Jekyll.
-I had used prebuilt Jekyll themes in the past for Project 1 and Software Engineering but seeing as I was building this site from the ground up I thought it would be a good idea to get a proper understanding of what Jekyll actually is and how it varies from other web technologies.
+I had used prebuilt Jekyll themes in the past for Project 1 and Software Engineering but seeing as I was building this site from the ground up I thought it would be a good idea to get a proper understanding of Jekyll and how it varies from other web technologies.

 Below are a few key take aways I thought were interesting these help to distinguish Jekyll from your basic HTML or Wordpress based sites.